pattusdev/API-Development-and-Documentation-project/README.md

 3. Error handlers for all expected errors including 400, 404, 422, and 500. etc

-> _tip_: Base URL: Currently this application is only hosted locally.
+> _tip_:Base URL: Currently this application is only hosted locally.
 The backend is hosted at http://127.0.0.1:5000/
 > Authentication: This version does not require authentication or API keys.

 ## Endpoints Documenting